dustmop/git-declutter/README.md

 ![Command-line output of git-declutter](https://raw.githubusercontent.com/dustmop/git-declutter/master/assets/02_command-line.jpg)

 Copy the output from git-declutter into a text file, fixing it up by specifying how you'd like your new repo to look.
 In this case, we want only a single file, so we start with "create 0", then all the rest of the actions will use "modify 0", to declare that they are modifying the same file (id 0).
+Make sure to keep the columns aligned (up until the commit message).

 ![Text file containing mapping](https://raw.githubusercontent.com/dustmop/git-declutter/master/assets/03_changes-map.jpg)